aregtech/areg-sdk/README.md

 With the help of AREG framework developers can implement service enabled multitasking applications running on embedded and/or high-end machines with 32- or 64-bits operating systems such as Linux (_POSIX API_) or Windows (_Win32 API_).
 The inter-process communication (_IPC_) is based on a multicast routing communication model, which has a combined features of client-server and publish-subscribe network communication models.

-AREG framework forms a mesh of services distributed in physical or virtual nodes.
-It can be used to develop a single embedded application (process) or complex multi-process application running on one or several machines.
-The architects may easily balance computing resources by distributing services between multiple processes and this will remain transparent for software developers as they would write software for a single process or even in a single thread.
-In other words, the AREG framework does not care about the physical location of service.
-The automatic service discovery will always notify clients whenever service is available in the network.
-Therefore, the developers can focus on service or client business logic implementation, and trigger the methods, as both would run in the same process or even in the same thread.
+AREG framework forms a mesh of services distributed in virtual nodes, where the system has no interest about the physical location of the service to trigger requests.
+It can be used to develop a single multithreading or complex multi-process application running on one or several machines.
+The architects may easily balance computing resources by distributing services between processes and this will remain transparent for software developers as they would write codes for a single process or even in a single thread.

 Ideally, AREG framework is used in multi-processing projects or in the projects where connected Things within a network need to communicate in real-time mode.